santi1110/bd-KindlePublishingService/README.md

 You'll be surrounded by other participants in the same situation as you, so remember to collaborate: rely on each other for assistance, and share your own knowledge.

-## Unit 6 Project Progress and Tracking

-### Doneness checklist

-You're done with this project when:

-☐ All Task Completion Tests are passing

-☐ You've completed Participant End-of-Unit Survey (a short survey to help us improve the project and the project process for next time!
-Optional, but highly encouraged)

 ## The Problem: Amazon Kindle Publishing

 The Amazon Kindle store provides millions of ebooks to our customers.
 The process of publishing an